 I’d like to discuss and, if I can, contribute to two things in this work, both of which are needed if government is to apply its power for the greatest good of the greatest number.

 The first is the importance of limiting the control people exercise over each other consistent with the same desirable situation for everyone else.
 The understanding of how to limit power has advanced since the time when kings ruled by divine right, but power is still allowed to accumulate to the point of unaccountability and there is still work to do.

 The second focus is on rights, which are the tools that draw those essential limits on what people can do to each other.
 By now the understanding of our inalienable human rights has been well articulated so it might seem there shouldn’t be a problem is this area.
 But we seem to keep forgetting how to apply them every time a new situation comes up.
-Implementation lags understanding far too much and it is that which needs more attention.
+Implementation lags understanding far too much and that is what needs more attention.
 We need structural methods that prevent this backchannel loss of rights to interested parties.

 My questions are more or less limited to methods of sustaining equity and liberty.
 That implies a degree of both are there to be sustained, or at least that the evolution required doesn’t involve a change into an unrelated organism.
 So, even though this is a work about rights, it’s not about how to acquire them.
 It’s only about what’s needed not to lose them.
 I don’t have a new or improved way to change bad governments into good ones.
 I wish I did.

 Placing consistent limits on people’s ability to take resources and control is much harder than logic suggests it ought to be.
 After all, there are always more people getting the bad end of the deal, so majority rule ought to be enough to put an end to inequity for all time.
 Except it doesn’t.
 After just a few years, one morning it turns out that the rich have gotten richer, civil liberties have been quietly legislated away, and massive global problems with obvious solutions stay unsolved no matter what the majority wants.